a2lix/schemql/README.md

 <details>
 <summary>1.
 Create your database schema and expose it with a DB interface</summary>

-Tips: use your favorite AI and ask it to generate your Zod schema from your SQL
+Tip: Use your favorite AI to generate a Zod schema from your SQL.

-If you use JSON data, use the embeded `parseJsonPreprocessor` to let Zod handle JSON parsing for you.
+If using JSON data, leverage the built-in `parseJsonPreprocessor`.

 ```typescript